 Recipe FAQs

 Unfortunately, you won't find this cut in the United States in your supermarket or even at Whole Foods Market.
-You can find it at the butcher's, though, or you could order it online at Wild Fork Foods.
+You can find it at the butcher's or order it online at Wild Fork Foods.

 Brazilian steakhouses grill this steak on a rotisserie grill.
 But at home, I like to pan-fry it in a cast-iron skillet.
 It turns out better than grilled!
 Pan-searing leaves the meat juicier and preserves more of the fat cap, which melts away on the grill.